I am an economist at the Federal Reserve Bank of St. Louis.

-My research studies how information frictions affect macroeconomic dynamics and policies.
-I am also interested in fiscal and monetary policy in heterogenous-agent models.
+My research studies how information and financial frictions affect macroeconomic dynamics and policies.

 You can contact me at firstname.lastname@example.org

 Abstract: We derive sufficient statistics that describe how the financial sector transmits macroeconomic policies to aggregate demand.
 Our framework nests models of financial intermediation with various microfoundations and generates crucial aspects of aggregate demand with household heterogeneity.
 The financial sector supplies liquidity by issuing liquid assets to finance illiquid capital.
 The elasticities of liquidity supply with respect to returns are sufficient statistics that describe how the financial sector affects aggregate responses to policies.
 We measure the elasticities with data on price and quantity, sidestepping the difficulty of measuring microfoundations of financial frictions.
 Quantitatively, these elasticities are central to the debate over the effectiveness of policies targeting the financial sector versus households.
 In common models analyzing these policies, output responses differ by orders of magnitude due to implicit assumptions about these elasticities.
 Estimates of the elasticities for the U.S. imply a stronger effect of targeting households than the financial sector.